dominodatalab/workshop-intro-to-deep-learning/README.md

 * `2-Build-Model.ipynb` - Tutorial notebook for training a model with transfer learning
 * `3-Improve-Performance.ipynb` - Tutorial notebook for improving model training speed
 * `4-Hyperparameters-Tuning.ipynb` - Tutorial motebook for improving model accuracy
-* `Deep-Learning-Tutorial-slides.pdf` - Slide deck for the tutorial

 ## Project setup
 The below recommended flow for setting up this project assumes it has been uploaded to a Domino deployment as a public project, and a Domino admin has set up the prerequisites listed below.